tinaliutong/tinaliutong.github.io/docs/index.md

 Note: This recording features my voice.

 B2.
 Podcast in 2023: Brain fog: a tale of brain and body [「职场人的脑雾清除计划」](https://www.cheerspublishing.com/course/detail/1619943380736524288)
-Note: This recording also features my own voice.
+Note: This recording  features my own voice.

 C. The following "book" is my debut creative writing in English.
 It chronicles my informal correspondence with NoBe Starbucks as a recipient of Starbucks® for a year.
 I hope it makes for a light and entertaining read :)